dseguy/phptips/phperrorindex.rst

     * :ref:`unfinished-class-doesn't-compile`
 * Class %s contains %d abstract method%s and must therefore be declared abstract or implement the remaining methods
     * :ref:`declared-before-or-after`
+* Duplicate value in enum E for cases A and B
+    * :ref:`enum-are-not-linted`
 * Multiple static modifiers are not allowed
     * :ref:`cannot-static-static-property`
 * Recursion detected